What Are the Symptoms of Heavy Metal Toxicity?

 What is chelation therapy?

-Chelation therapy is a medical procedure that uses chelating agents—substances that bind to heavy metals like lead, mercury, aluminum, cadmium, nichel, gadolinium and arsenic—to remove them from the bloodstream.
+Chelation therapy is a medical procedure that uses chelating agents—substances that bind to heavy metals like lead, mercury, aluminum, cadmium, nickel, gadolinium, and arsenic—to remove them from the bloodstream.
 These agents, commonly administered intravenously or orally, capture toxic metals and facilitate their excretion via the kidneys or gastrointestinal tract.
-Functional medicine often uses chelation therapy when tests show high metal toxicity levels, but it emphasizes that chelation should be part of a broader detox strategy, including dietary changes, antioxidant support, and a focus on gut health to safely and effectively eliminate toxins from the body.
+Functional medicine often uses chelation therapy when tests show high metal toxicity levels, emphasizing that it should be part of a broader detox strategy including diet, antioxidants, and gut health support.

 How does chelation therapy work?